 Getting the results of your post-mortem

-This can be a difficult appointment for parents - so you may want to book an appointment with your GP at a later date to go over everything again.
+This can be a difficult appointment and you may find it hard to take in and remember information.
+You will be able to book an appointment with your GP, at a later date, to go over everything again if you need to.

 Helping future research

-Some hospitals carry out research, such as that funded by Tommy’s, into the causes of pregnancy complications and loss.
+Some hospitals carry out research, such as the stillbirth research that Tommy’s funds, into the causes of pregnancy complications and loss.
 You may be asked for your permission as parents to allow researchers to use the tissue samples and other items that were taken as part of the post-mortem.
 This can give researchers valuable insights into the pregnancy that may help prevent future losses.
-Your consent, however, is needed for this.
+You will need to give your consent for this.